Scandal-hit French Football Chief Noel Le Graet Quits - UrduPoint

 Scandal-hit French Football Chief Noel Le Graet Quits

+The 81-year-old's resignation comes 13 days after the publication of a damning report into management practices at the FFF, but despite that, it emerged that he is set to continue working for world governing body FIFA at their recently-opened office in Paris.

-The 81-year-old's time at the helm had coincided with the revival of the French men's national team as a force, with their victory at the 2018 World Cup followed by a run to last year's final in Qatar, which they lost on penalties to Argentina.
+Le Graet's time at the helm of the federation coincided with the revival of the French men's national team, with their victory at the 2018 World Cup followed by a run to last year's final in Qatar, which they lost on penalties to Argentina.

-But Le Graet's resignation comes 13 days after the publication of a damning report into management practices at the Paris-based FFF which had been commissioned by the French sports ministry.
+Yet his downfall became inevitable after the report commissioned by the sports ministry delivered a stinging criticism of the veteran boss.

 "Considering his conduct towards women, his public comments and the governance failings of the FFF, Mr Le Graet no longer has the necessary legitimacy to run and represent French football," the report said.

-Le Graet had already agreed in January to step down pending the outcome of the audit, which concluded that he should not return to the role because his "behavioural excesses are incompatible with the carrying out of his functions."
-It was revealed last month that Le Graet, whose mandate was due to run until 2024, was being investigated for sexual and psychological harassment following allegations made by a female football agent, Sonia Souid.
+Le Graet had already agreed in January to step down pending the outcome of the audit, which concluded that he should not return to the role because his "behavioural excesses are incompatible with the carrying out of his functions".

+It was revealed last month that Le Graet, whose mandate was due to run until 2024, was being investigated for sexual and psychological harassment following allegations made by football agent Sonia Souid.

-He was already under pressure after making dismissive remarks in a radio interview in early January about France legend Zinedine Zidane's potential interest in coaching the national team.
+He was already under pressure after making dismissive remarks in a radio interview about France legend Zinedine Zidane's potential interest in coaching the national team.

 That was after long-serving coach Didier Deschamps had his contract extended until 2026.

+"I wouldn't even have taken his call," Le Graet told RMC radio when asked about Zidane.

-Le Graet announced his departure at an executive committee meeting of the federation on Tuesday, with members of the committee telling AFP that Philippe Diallo would remain in the role of interim president.
+Le Graet announced his departure at an executive committee meeting of the federation, with members of the committee telling AFP that Philippe Diallo would remain in the role of interim president.

-Diallo, a federation vice-president who had initially moved up to fill in for Le Graet when he first stepped back in January, is expected to remain in charge at least until a permanent successor is voted for in June.
+Diallo, a federation vice-president who had initially moved up to fill in for Le Graet when he first stepped aside in January, is expected to remain in charge until a permanent successor is voted for in June.

-- Pressure on women's coach Diacre - Le Graet, a former socialist mayor of the small Brittany town of Guingamp, oversaw the rise of the local football team that became a top-flight force during his time as club president.
+France's Sports Minister, Amelie Oudea-Castera, said Le Graet's departure was "the right decision for the FFF and for him", but the federation defended its outgoing boss.

+"The FFF recognises the remarkable sporting and economic performance of Noel Le Graet," the federation said in a statement, before hitting out at the authors of the audit.

 Le Graet oversaw the appointment of Deschamps as coach in 2012, and France reached the Euro 2016 final as hosts before their back-to-back World Cup final appearances.